KrzysztofSTX/clove/connect/geth_example/multi_chain_guide.md

   * Bootnodes does not work
     * Use admin.addPeer(<enode>) instead
   * New genesis block info format (the one in this folder is the latest format)
+  * Geth Javascript console does not initiate
+	* You can initiate a connection to that node and use the console via geth attach ipc:<address to ipc file>